Who can apply to be a volunteer?

 We ask volunteers to commit to a minimum of 3-4 hours a week for a minimum of 6 months.

-We try to be flexible about what days and hours you do, but if you are going to help on a ward, you need to fit into the ward routine.
+We try to be flexible about what days and hours you do, you may need to fit into the ward or department routine.

 What kinds of different things do volunteers do?

 Please find our current opportunities on our homepage: Volunteering | North Bristol NHS Trust (nbt.nhs.uk)

 What is the recruitment process?

 The recruitment process usually takes around 2 months and depends upon applicants having a successful interview, completing all the necessary recruitment forms, supplying a satisfactory reference and obtaining a DBS certificate (police check).